rajeshwarpatlolla/ionic-toast-demo/www/lib/ionic-toast/README.md

 ##Introduction:

-This is a `ionic-toast` bower component which can be used with any Ionic framework's application.
+This is an `ionic-toast` bower component which can be used with any Ionic framework's application.

 [View Demo](http://rajeshwarpatlolla.github.io/ionic-toast-demo/demo/ "Demo")